rybak/atlassian-tweaks/README.md

 ### Bitbucket – commit links in diff tab of PRs
-This user script brings back convenient links to individual commit pages to the pull request's "Diff" tab, which was removed by Atlassian some time before Bitbucket version 7.6.
+This user script brings back convenient links to individual commit pages to the pull request's "Diff" tab, which was removed by Atlassian some time before Bitbucket Server version 7.6.
 The commit link includes a fancy tooltip, same as commit links on the "Commits" tab.

 https://github.com/rybak/atlassian-tweaks/raw/main/bitbucket-pull-request-commit-links.user.js